gathuku/gathuku.me/_posts/2024-02-22-authorization-in-rails.md

 We'll start by creating a simple blog application.

  Assumptions:
- - You already have a current_user helper method from your authorization logic/gem.
+ - You already have a `current_user` helper method from your authorization logic/gem.
- - You're primarily using default Rails database, SQLite.
+ - You're primarily using default Rails database, `SQLite`.

 ```